Found us from search engine?

 As such, giving people the most powerful, the most effective, the most controversial content will give people the most compelling reason to read.
 It is the first superlative in this list because it is the most flexible and adaptive.
 Here’s why:

-Almost any topic can benefit from the power that most can add to good title for a blog.
+Almost any topic can benefit from the power that most can add to create a good title for a blog.

 In The Social Network, the first scene establishes what the whole movie is about.
 Exclusivity.
 The sense of exclusivity is what helped Facebook generate its first million users.